-The GSoD Indices data set also includes geographical regions and subregions.
-To keep things simple, codes for the regions and subregions were added to the variable indicating the country codes.
+The GSoD Indices data set also includes mean values for geographical regions and subregions, treating them as units within the dataset.
+To facilitate analysis, codes for the regions and subregions were added to the variable indicating the country codes.
 These are additional to the country codes based on the COW codes.
 The codes from 971 to 989 were reserved for the geographical subregions, while the codes from 991 to 996 were reserved for the geographical regions and code 999 reserved for the whole world.
 The same approach was used for the regional organizations included in the data set.
 Codes 961 to 965 were reserved for them.
 Unique country-year identifiers were also constructed for these additional regions and regional organizations by concatenating their codes and the years.
-For more details about the codes reserved for the geographical regions and subregions and for the regional organizations see the GSoD Codebook (Tufis 2020).
+For more details about the codes reserved for the geographical regions and subregions and for the regional organizations see the GSoD Codebook (Tufis 2021).